Black Bean and Sweet Potato Chili Recipe | Easy Vegetarian Dinner

 - Optional: 1 cup organic frozen corn

-- Topping suggestions: Avocado, sour cream, cheese, crushed tortilla chips
+- Topping suggestions: Avocado, sour cream, cheese, crushed tortilla chips, cilantro

 - In a large pot over medium heat, sauté the onion and carrot in the oil until soft and the onion is translucent.
 If you want to add bell pepper, sauté alongside here

-- Stir in the garlic and cook about 30 seconds until fragrant
+- Stir in the garlic and spices and cook about 30 seconds until fragrant

-- Add in your sweet potatoes, broth, water, tomatoes, rinsed beans, and spices.
+- Add in your sweet potatoes, broth, water, tomatoes, rinsed beans.
 If you’re adding corn, go ahead and add that now, too!

 - Allow to boil for 5 minutes, then reduce the heat to medium-low and allow to simmer for 10-20 minutes